Sup2point0/Assort/Bloons/monkey knowledge.md

 - Ultra-Juggernauts have a 10% chance of exploding into 8 juggernauts.
 - Triple Shot throws 4 darts every 4th shot.
 - Super Monkey Fanclub's cooldown is reduced by 5%, and Plasma Monkey Fanclub's cooldown is reduced by 10%.
-- On Point: Sharp Shooter has higher crit rate.
+- On Point – Sharp Shooter has higher crit rate.
-- Master Double Cross: Allows you to have 2 Crossbow Masters.
+- Master Double Cross – Allows you to have 2 Crossbow Masters.
 - Boomerangs that return to Boomerang Monkey will be thrown a second time.
 - M.O.A.R Glaives can ricochet to 10 more bloons.
 - Turbo Charge has increased attack speed.
 - Perma Charge's activated ability is even more effective.
-- Roaring Hot Rangs: Red Hot Rangs set the first bloon they hit on fire.
+- Roaring Hot Rangs – Red Hot Rangs set the first bloon they hit on fire.
 - MOAB Press pushes back MOAB-class bloons further.
 - Bloon Impact can pop Black bloons.
 - MOAB Assassin and MOAB Eliminator's activated abilities deal 4% more damage.